BlendVision/Android-StreamIngest-Samples/README.md

 ## Usage

+### 1. Setup
-### 1. Add configChanges tag in your AndroidManifest.xml to prevent the activity from being recreated during screen orientation changes.
+Add `configChanges` tag in your `AndroidManifest.xml` to prevent the activity from being recreated during screen orientation changes.
 ```xml
 <activity
 android:name=".MainActivity"